yomojo/yomojo.github.io-web/_skinfood/featured.md

 ***

-### What does FAB promise?
+### FAB range

-It’s not going to fix your life for you or your sleep problems.
-There is a great book on sleep you should (must) read; Why We Sleep by Mathew Walker.

-FAB oil and butter are **simple, multi-purpose, unisex** products.
+FAB products are **simple, multi-purpose, unisex** products.
 You can use them all over your **hair, face and body**.
 They are suitable for all hair and skin types.
 Their look, appearance and texture are not formulated to be a certain way—it is all natural.
 Because they are **super-concentrated**, a little goes a really long way.
 They will help nourish and protect your skin and hair.
 In the most natural-ethical way possible, without destroying the good bacteria that live within your skin and hair.

 ![fab 01 oil and instruction card](/uploads/fab-oil-and-card.jpeg)